Acupuncture Belmont

 Acupuncture is a brilliant combination of science and art.
 However, despite all the work of the most amazing minds in modern research on the subject, there is still no comprehensive explanation in Western Terms about how it works.

 Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
 Acupuncture is a procedure done to clear or stimulate the sluggish areas of activity in the body.
 It was done at precisely placed points, where the energy flows closest to the body’s surface.
-Manipulation of these points allowed energy to circulate again, giving a new lease of life to the affected area.
-It also encouraged the system or area to heal and regain normal function.
+These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
+This encourages the area to recover and return to its normal state.

 Book Your Appointment With An Experienced Acupuncturist